When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 Shaun Mendonsa, PhD is an influencing expert and pharmaceutical development leader.
 He writes on the topics of influence and persuasion, and develops next generation drugs in human pharma by advising international pharmaceutical CROs and CMOs.
 He can be reached at firstname.lastname@example.org.

-Influence Book Review; Robert Cialdini; The Psychology Of Persuasion; Influencing; Persuasion; Compliance; Social Psychology; Cognitive Sciences; Behavioral Psychology; Marketing, Sales.
+Influence, New and Expanded Book Review; Robert Cialdini; The Psychology Of Persuasion; Influencing; Persuasion; Compliance; Social Psychology; Cognitive Sciences; Behavioral Psychology; Marketing, Sales.

 As an Amazon Associate we earn from qualifying purchases.